Toronto Foundation for Student Success

 Finances

-Toronto Foundation for Student Success received $4.3m in donations in F2022.
-The charity also received $24.8m in government funding, representing 84% of total revenues.
-Administrative costs are 3% of revenues (excluding investment income), and fundraising costs are 1% of donations.
-This means that for every dollar donated to the charity, 96 cents go to the cause, which is just outside of Ci's reasonable range for overhead spending.
+In F2023, Toronto Foundation for Student Success received $9.7m in donations, a 125% increase compared to $4.3m in F2022.
+TFSS also received $21.9m in government funding representing 57% of total revenue in F2023.
+Administrative costs are 3% of revenue and fundraising costs are 2%.
+In F2023, TFSS spent 5% on overhead costs meaning for every dollar, 95 cents are available to go to the cause.
+This is within Ci’s reasonable range for overhead spending.

 Financial Review